Tuesday, June 5, 2018.

 This is Paul Heinemann, Mayor of Ashkum.
 “Wow!”
 I say, “I can’t believe you came to meet me.”
 Of course he did.
 Paul grew up in Ashkum, has never lived anywhere else (in fact, from where we stood, he pointed toward every place he’s lived in town), and has been mayor for 35 years, which is puzzling because he doesn’t seem any older than, say, 55.
 “Has anyone tried to topple your regime?”
 I ask.
 Of course they have, but no one has been successful.
 One man was fired from the Town Board, then ran on a revenge ticket and failed.
 Don’t mess with Heinemann!

-Paul tells me more about Ashkum, the impact of the economic struggles, how more people are moving here now because it’s more affordable, even some from nearer to Chicago (we are 65 miles from Chi-Town) who commute there daily.
+Paul tells me more about Ashkum, the impact of the economic struggles, how more people are moving here now because it’s more affordable, even some from nearer to Chicago (we are 65 miles from Chi-Town, which I know you’re not supposed to say but I ain’t from there!) who commute there daily.
 Crazy!
 I tell him I met Mick and Mary O’Brien.
 Paul mentions the daughter who died.
 The incident really affected the town.
 He’s a seriously nice guy.
 Laconic for sure.
 We stand in silence now and again.
 But that’s sometimes what people do, right?
 I can be friggin’ laconic with the best of ‘em!

 And laid back.